theMHD-120/MicroLab-Spring2025/README.md

 ||| In the name of Allah ||| <br />
 Contents presented in the Microcontrollers Laboratory course at the Department of Computer Science Engineering (CSE), Shiraz University, Spring 2025. <br />
-The main objective of this course is to review basic topics in microcontrollers, familiarize with microcontroller programming, and provide a basic understanding of their various applications in the electronics industry (such as the Internet of Things (IoT), helishot control (quadcopter), etc.); the main focus is on programming and coding microcontrollers for computational and control tasks.
+The main objective of this course is to review basic topics in microcontrollers, familiarize with microcontroller programming, and provide a basic understanding of their various applications in the electronics industry (such as the Internet of Things (IoT), Quadcopter (helishot, ...) control, etc.); the main focus is on programming and coding microcontrollers for computational and control tasks.

 **Course Features:**
 - The Arduino framework (the <code>Arduino.h</code> library) is used to program both the Arduino and ESP32 microcontrollers.